akshara0115/research-internship-cbit-/README.md

-🎓 Task 2Completed – Research Internship @ CBIT
+🎓 Task 2 Completed – Research Internship @ CBIT

 📘 Certification on Python Fundamentals – Infosys Springboard As part of Task 2 for my Research Internship at Chaitanya Bharathi Institute of Technology (CBIT), I successfully completed a certified course titled "artificial intelligence and machine learning " on the Infosys Springboard platform.